It’s Meta Sunday. You know what that means.

 Knowing what topics seem to resonate with the people who read this gives me a better idea of what I might focus on in the future.
 I’m still going to write about what appeals to me, because it’s my blog, but when unsure of what topic to choose for a given day, I will more likely lean toward one of the more popular subjects.
 It also tells me what areas may benefit from post series, rather than daily one-offs.
 At some point, I may develop a daily schedule.
 Something like this:

-- Tuesday — Series installments, assuming I go forward with a series.
-I picked Tuesday because, for whatever reason, it gets the most traffic.
+* Sunday -- Meta discussion. * Monday -- Social justice issues. * Tuesday -- Series installments, assuming I go forward with a series.
+I picked Tuesday because, for whatever reason, it gets the most traffic. * Wednesday -- Economics and finance. * Thursday -- Global events and issues. * Friday -- American politics. * Saturday -- Link roundup.

 The series installments could be about anything.
 The idea is that, instead of one-off posts, each Tuesday post would be part of an ongoing series on a particular topic.
 The series could go on for a number of weeks, until I believe it is “complete” in some meaningful way.
 (Insert lengthy diatribe about how no topic can ever be completely covered.)